Badal-Sharma-09/Horse-Store/README.md

 # Horse Store

+This is a simple horse-store contract writtern in huff language.
 This is *not* an audit.
-This is the codebase of the course for you to learn how compilers and opcodes work.
-We will be dissecting contracts that you build and tinker with.
+This is the codebase to learn how compilers and opcodes work.

 We will be using huff, solidity, and yul to do so.

-We are also (later) going to use this repo to understand the basics of formal verification.

 # Getting Started